I got this question:

 Cette pomme est bonne. - Oui, c'est _______.

 I answered bon because I knew to use the masculine, but my question is why it's c'est in this case.
-I've read the relevant pages (C'est vs il/elle est: Saying it is and Standalone adjectives after c'est are always masculine) and my interpretation is that this would fall under 2b of C'est vs il/elle est: Saying it is:
+I've read the relevant pages (C'est vs il/elle est: Saying it is/she is/he is and Standalone adjectives after c'est are always masculine) and my interpretation is that this would fall under 2b of C'est vs il/elle est: Saying it is/she is/he is:

 To add to this, the English translation provided by Kwiziq was: